veeneck/ColwichHSO/content/events/parentsnight1.md

 - /images/flyers/ParentsNightOutWebOct.jpg
 - /images/flyers/ParentsNightOutWebOct.jpg
 ---
-We'll entertain your kids from 6:00pm to 10:00pm while you take the night off.
+We'll entertain your kids from 5:30pm to 9:30pm while you take the night off.
 Activites, Pizza & a Movie! $20 / child, ages 3-12.
+Must be Potty Trained.
 Signup required!